ValentinaHutter/openeo-test-suite/src/openeo_test_suite/tests/processes/README.md

   - `http` (**default**, requires `--openeo-backend-url` to be set)
 - `--process-levels`: All [process profiles](https://openeo.org/documentation/1.0/developers/profiles/processes.html) to test against, separated by comma.
 You need to list all levels explicitly, e.g., L2 does **not** include L1 automatically.
 Example: `L1,L2,L2A`.
 By default tests against all processes.
 - `--processes`: A list of processes to test against, separated by comma.
 Example: `apply,reduce_dimension`.
 By default tests against all processes.
+- `--experimental`: Enables tests for experimental processes.
+By default experimental processes will be skipped.

 ### Runners